DesaiSiddhesh1/M1_MatrixCalculator/1_Requirements/README.md

 ## Who:
  * Students who want to solve matrix related problems for their academic work
- * Datascience workers working on machine learning and deep learning applications which majorly involve matrices.
+ * Student working on machine learning and deep learning applications which majorly involve matrices.
  * Software engineers
  * Researchers and mathematicians

 ## What:
- * Calculate the sum, differemce, product of two matrices and also the determinnt, transpose and inverse of a single matrix.
+ * Calculate the sum, differemce, product of two matrices and also the determinant, transpose of single matrix.

 ## When:
- * Students facing a difficulty in solving a matrix related problem, can use this program to conform their outputs.
+ * Students facing a difficulty in solving a matrix related problem, can use this application to verify their outputs.
  * Researchers can use it for getting a quick calculation output.
- * Comes to a great use when calculating for matrices of huge order.
+ * Very Helpful for calculating matrices of huge order.

 ## Where:
- * Students, employees and researchers all over the world.
+ * Students, employees and researchers who are working on various field which includes matrices.

 ## How:
  * This program can be executed in a system which has Linux or Windows operating system.